Mens basketball ends at 12 wins, 19 losses

 Vijay will be playing for the second team All American basketball consisting of: Mason Johnson, Shelton Williams-Dryden, Jalen Houston, Vijay Wallace, and Bryce Baez.
 During the season, he started 21 games playing a total of 779 minutes, or 26.9 minutes a game.

 In the end, the men’s team had an overall good year, with acceptable statistics.
 Passion was shown during every game, and players performed at a competitive level all year.
-In a tough conference, an eight to two win/loss record is great and all the team had an average record throughout the season.
+In a tough conference, an 8-2 record is great and the team had an average record throughout the season.

-The school’s basketball team tweets out acknowledging the boys season stating that “freshmen must learn from mistakes.”
-The basketball team hopes to rebound, and come back stronger next year for the 2023-2024 season.
+The coaches acknowledged the season on Twitter stating that “freshmen must learn from mistakes.”
+The basketball team hopes to rebound and come back stronger next year for the 2023-2024 season.